 GenericSchur

-GenericSchur is a Julia package for eigen-analysis of non-symmetric real and complex matrices of generic numeric type, i.e. those not supported by the LAPACK-based routines in the standard LinearAlgebra library.
+GenericSchur is a Julia package for eigen-analysis of dense real and complex matrices of generic numeric type, i.e. those not supported by the LAPACK-based routines in the standard LinearAlgebra library.
 Examples are BigFloat, Float128, and DoubleFloat.

 Complex Schur decomposition